ataiva-software/vertex/infrastructure/disaster-recovery/disaster_recovery_plan.md

 This plan does not cover:
 - End-user devices
-- Third-party services not directly managed by the Eden DevOps team
+- Third-party services not directly managed by the Vertex DevOps team
 - Development and testing environments (unless specifically designated as critical)

 ## Recovery Objectives